kaylathomas/Formerly-WYSIWYG-Bootstrap-Form-Creator/README.md

 Features
 --------
+Technologies Used: HTML/CSS/JavaScript, jQuery, Bootstrap 4

-Formerly is meant to be useful to both the novice developer/employee needing to quickly make a form, or the developer that would like to be able to make more specific choices with their forms, like changing attributes and aria-controls.
-Formerly can/allows users to:
-- Create forms within seconds using the left toolbar
+Formerly is meant to be useful to both the average non-technical employee needing to quickly make a form, or the more experienced developer .
+Forms can be created within seconds using the left toolbar.

-- Offers almost every form input type available to Bootstrap 4:
+Create forms with almost every form input type available to Bootstrap 4:
 - Text input fields
 - Checkboxes
 - Radio Buttons
 - Select Fields
 - Multiple Select Fields
 - Text Areas
 - Drag and drop created form elements

+Other features/customization options include:

-- Edit the background color and text size/weight of form elements
+- Form background color
-- Generate usable HTML of created forms
-- Save and delete created forms
+- Label font-weight and text-alignment
+- Generation of usable, clean HTML

 Technologies
 ------------